Doctor-Nobody/Doctor-Nobody.github.io/_pages/about.md

 What's News
 ======
+* **Jun 15, 2025** "Scalable Fuzzy Clustering with Collaborative Structure Learning and Preservation" has been accepted by IEEE TFS.
 * **May 24, 2025** "Graph Diffusion Enhanced Contrastive Representation Learning on Topology and Feature Space for Community Detection" has been accepted by IEEE TETCI.
 * **Apr 29, 2025** Two papers "Wavelet Multi-scale Region-Enhanced Network for Medical Image Segmentation" and "Multi-view Clustering via Multi-granularity Ensemble" have been accepted by IJCAI 2025.
 * **Dec 22, 2024** "Label-aware Causal Feature Selection" has been accepted by TKDE.